BLAKE3-team/BLAKE3/c/README.md

 ...then you may need to add something like `-mfpu=neon-vfpv4 -mfloat-abi=hard`.

+## Linux ifunc dispatcher

+Instead of the regular/portable dispatcher, on Linux one can use ifunc dispatcher.
+With ifunc based dispatcher the best versions of the functions are resolved at startup time and used throughout the execution.
+Simply use `blake3_dispatch_ifunc.c` instead of `blake_dispatch.c`.
+Or specify `BLAKE3_DISPATCH=ifunc` to the `make` command.

 ## Other Platforms

 The portable implementation should work on most other architectures.
 For